Chris Webber

 Mayce Edward Christopher Webber III (born March 1, 1973), nicknamed "C-Webb", is an American former professional basketball player.
 Webber played 15 seasons in the National Basketball Association (NBA), with the largest portion of his career spent with the Sacramento Kings.
 Drafted number one overall in the 1993 NBA draft, Webber became a five-time NBA All-Star, a five-time All-NBA Team member, and the NBA Rookie of the Year.
 He also played for the Golden State Warriors, Washington Bullets, Philadelphia 76ers, and Detroit Pistons during his NBA career.

-Webber was a former National High School Basketball Player of the Year who led his high school to three Michigan State High School Basketball Championships.
+Webber was a National High School Basketball Player of the Year who led his high school to three Michigan State High School Basketball Championships.
 As a collegiate athlete, he was a first-team All-American and led the Michigan Wolverines' 1991 incoming freshman class known as the Fab Five that reached the 1992 and 1993 NCAA Men's Division I Basketball Championship games as freshmen and sophomores.
 However, Webber was indicted by a federal grand jury and stripped of his All-American honors by the NCAA as a result of his direct involvement in a scandal involving payments from boosters to players.

 Webber is an on-air commentator for NBA games and has taught at Wake Forest University and Morehouse College.
 He was inducted into the Naismith Basketball Hall of Fame in 2021.